EvenSol/NeqSim-Colab/API/python/README.md

 The API can be run localy by using docker or using Uvicorn (https://www.uvicorn.org/).

 Using Uvicorn:
-run command (in src directory): uvicorn main:app --reload
+run command (in src directory): 'uvicorn main:app --reload'

+Using docker:
+run command: 'docker compose up'